Evolution of the Batmobile

 Batman TV Series.
 1966-68

 The Batmobile first appeared in the television series starring Adam West.
-The base car was a Lincoln Futura and was customized by celebrated automotive designer George Barris.
-The most iconic Batmobile set a world record on January 19, 2013, when it sold at the Barrett-Jackson auction for USD$4.2 million.
+The base car was a Lincoln Futura customized by celebrated automotive designer George Barris.
+The most iconic Batmobile set a world record on January 19, 2013, selling at the Barrett-Jackson auction for USD 4.2 million.

 - Futura was a concept car built in Turin, Italy, for $250,000.